-A fire blanket is specifically designed to handle small fires in specific settings, particularly fires that could otherwise be difficult to tackle with a fire extinguisher.
+A fire blanket is specifically designed to handle small contained fires usually found in a kitchen.

-Common oil pan fires are difficult to deal with using tradition fire extinguishers.
-A fire extinguisher is often too powerful; the force can spray hot flaming oil from the pan and cause burns or secondary fires.
-Alternatively, a water fire extinguisher (or container) could be incorrectly used to douse an oil flame, causing an extremely dangerous reaction.
-An alternative to a fire blanket is a damp tea towel; however this takes time to prepare, giving the fire potential to become out of control.
+Common oil pan fires are difficult to deal with using traditional extinguishers.
+The latter are often too powerful; the force can spray hot flaming oil from the pan and cause burns or even secondary fires.

 Another alternative to a fire blanket is a damp tea towel; however this takes time to prepare, allowing fires to potentially run out of control, and the tea towel might well burn through before the fire is out.

 By contrast a fire blanket (usually stored a short distance from the cooking appliance) is designed to withstand very high temperatures.
 The fire blanket is simply draped over the flame to exclude oxygen and extinguish the blaze.
 It should then be left in place for at least 15 minutes in order for the hot oil to cool down.